-On October 27 from 9:00 AM – 3:30 PM EDT, the Victims of Communism Memorial Foundation (VOC) is pleased to host The China Forum at The Mayflower Hotel in Washington, D.C.
+On October 27 from 9:00 AM – 3:30 PM EDT, the Victims of Communism Memorial Foundation (VOC) hosted The China Forum at The Mayflower Hotel in Washington, D.C.

 The China Forum is an annual conference convening scholars, experts, and policymakers in the areas of trade and economics, foreign policy and security, and human rights and political development.
 The goal of The China Forum is to help Americans understand the nature of the People’s Republic of China, the Chinese Communist Party, and key issues in U.S.-China relations.